Supriyo-455/30-days-of-flutter/README.md

 # flutter_30_days

 I am building a catalog app for electronic gadgets.
-The price and small description of the product are shown in the app.
+The price and small description of the products are shown in the app.
 You will be able to buy the product from the app in future when I enable this feature.